erSubhashThapa/100daysofcode/r2-log.md

   3. If ESLint is installed locally, then 'eslint-plugin-prettier' isn't installed correctly
   ```

+  So these extra *Prettier* configurations are maybe throwing off my ESlint configs since Prettier isn't actually installing.
+I don't know but I want to get *Prettier* to work.

   ## Is My ESLint Installed Globally?

+  Since these errors had to do with whether ESLint was installed locally or global, I had to figure that out.

   [How to tell if npm package was installed globally or locally](https://stackoverflow.com/questions/26104276/how-to-tell-if-npm-package-was-installed-globally-or-locally):
   - `npm list -g`